Lightning Lane Multi Pass Priorities at Magic Kingdom

 If you’re traveling with young kids and using LLMP, it’s a good bet if you all want to stick together for the day.
 And while you can pretty easily rope drop Jungle Cruise if you don’t have early entry (since it isn’t even open during early entry), Peter Pan’s Flight will already have a lengthy standby queue by the time “regular rope drop” happens.
 If you’re staying onsite with young kids, it’s an excellent first-attraction option.
 But otherwise, you’ll have to find another time to wait for it, or use LLMP instead.

-Space Mountain is having a rough summer and fall, at least as far as the math is concerned.
-It actually has great availability of return times, which hurts it in our calculations.
-And its satisfaction, while a still-decent 4.2 overall, is the lowest out of any Tier One attraction.
+Space Mountain is an easy last choice, at least as far as the math is concerned.
+It actually has decent availability of return times, which hurts it in our calculations.
+And its satisfaction, while a still-good 4.2 overall, is the lowest out of any Tier One attraction.
 But its time savings keep it somewhat competitive.

 One thing to keep in mind here is that Space Mountain used to be a decent secondary rope-drop option if you didn’t have early entry.
 Something like 80% of early entry rope droppers headed to Fantasyland every morning.
 So standby waits took a while to build up at Space Mountain.
 The conversion of Tron to standby has changed that math, though.
 Now the Fantasyland/Tomorrowland split is getting closer to 60/40.
 So if you don’t have early entry, Space may be tricky to ride without LLMP or a long wait.